 Trust is crucial in healthcare.
 Without it, you’ll have trouble connecting with your audience and gaining new patients.
 These proven social media content ideas can help your healthcare organization build trust with your patients.

 Social media platforms are a great way to reach an audience.
-Facebook — the most-used social media site — has more than 2.7 billion monthly active users.
-About two-thirds of those users log on to the site daily.
-Other platforms like Instagram and Twitter are close behind.
-Healthcare marketers and providers need to understand how to use them to:
+Facebook — the most-used social media site — has more than 2.9 billion monthly active users, with two-thirds checking the platform daily.

 - Promote positive health behaviors.